superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 ## Our embedding experiments

 In our experiments below, we **vectorize/embed**, respectively, 1) image captions, 2) images, 3) both images and their captions, 4) images with multimodal vision transformers, 5) both images and their captions with multimodal vision transformers.
-In cases where both images and their captions are used, the embeddings are concatenated.
+In cases where images and their captions are vectorized separately, the embeddings are concatenated.

 After embedding the entire dataset and normalizing each vector to unit length (to avoid larger vectors biasing the learning), we **assess the quality of the embedding vectors by retrieving them and calculating ranking metrics**.
 More specifically. we iterate over the vector space and retrieve each vector's **_k (=10)_** nearest neighbors based on [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity).
 Cosine similarity measures and quantifies the angle between two (unit normalized) vectors by simplifying to a [dot product](https://en.wikipedia.org/wiki/Dot_product) calculation.